 Native to Asia, ginger has been incorporated into many cultures’ herbals traditions, including Ayurveda and Western herbology, and it's essential to the medicine that I'm trained in and practice – Chinese medicine.
 In the Chinese herbal tradition, ginger is used in two forms, known as sheng jiang and gan jiang.

-Sheng jiang is a younger root used in its fresh form to warm the exterior of the body, and also to warm and regulate the qi in our digestive organs, as in nausea and stomach ache; it's also called for when there’s phlegm in the lungs thanks to the common cold, or phlegm in the stomach, like when you ate too much rich food at dinner!
+According to Chinese medicine, sheng jiang is a younger root used in its fresh form to warm the exterior of the body, and also to warm and regulate the qi, or energy paths, in our digestive organs.
+It's also called for when there’s phlegm in the lungs when you have a cold, or phlegm in the stomach, like when you ate too much rich food at dinner.

 On the other hand, gan jiang is an older root that is dried and is considered more concentrated and hotter than its younger friend.
 Gan jiang is a metabolic stimulant used to warm and restore vitality and fire in the interior of the body, like when you're feeling cold all the time and can’t seem to get warm or eat a meal without digestive issues.

 Firstly, ginger relaxes the digestive tract thanks to the effects of active substances called gingerols and shogaols.
-Being so versatile, it's a very safe go-to in reducing nausea symptoms in pregnancy and easing morning sickness as a whole.
-To further its amazing qualitites, a study from 2014 observed that 1,278 pregnant women found ginger to significantly improved the symptom of nausea compared with a placebo.
+Being so versatile, it's a common and safe go-to in helping to reduce nausea symptoms in pregnancy and easing morning sickness as a whole.
+To further its amazing qualities, a study from 2014 observed that 1,278 pregnant women found ginger to significantly improved the symptom of nausea compared with a placebo (2).

 What else can ginger help with?

-There are so many more health benefits that come with including ginger in your diet, from motion sickness, boosting the immune system, easing the pressure of lower back pain, reducing the strains in exercise training, and can even prevent allergic rhinitis – aka seasonal allergies or hay fever.
+There are so many more health benefits that are said to come with including ginger in your diet, from motion sickness, boosting the immune system, easing the pressure of lower back pain, reducing the strains in exercise training, to even preventing allergic rhinitis – aka seasonal allergies or hay fever.

-So what are you waiting for?
-Try adding fresh ginger, dried ginger from the spice aisle, ginger capsules from the medicinal herb aisle and ginger tea to your regular shopping list!
-In addition to the long-term therapeutic effects such as cancer prevention, ginger is good to have on hand for those nights where you enjoyed perhaps a little too much dinner or are feeling run down.
+Adding fresh ginger, dried ginger from the spice aisle, ginger capsules from the medicinal herb aisle or ginger tea to your regular shopping list may help you more than you know.
+Ginger is good to have on hand for those nights where you enjoyed perhaps a little too much dinner or are feeling run down.
 And don’t forget – your local herbalist can both advise you on any cautions and help tailor ginger and other herbal remedies you're curious about to your individual health needs.